 - The region with the highest percent of untreated drug addiction in this age group was Central Missouri at 7.07%, the St. Louis area had 7.00%.

-The Aviary is a recovery center in Missouri with two locations: a residential treatment program in Fenton and an intensive outpatient program (IOP) in Eolia.
+The Aviary is a recovery center in Missouri with two locations: a residential treatment program in Kirkwood and an intensive outpatient program (IOP) in Eolia.
 Contact us to find out which local program would best suit you and your recovery journey.